RedberryHealth/FRONTEND_HIRING_TASK/README.md

 # **Task: Senior Next.js Developer Assessment**

+### Important Instructions:

+Please complete the following task and submit it as a GitHub repository.
+Send the repository link in response to the email you received regarding this task.
+Execution time will be evaluated based on the timestamp of the email and your reply.
+Each step will be assessed, including execution time, understanding of the tasks, response quality, and code quality.

+Refer to the provided assessment table carefully, as each criterion will be graded to compare applicants.
+Note that bonus points are awarded at double the rate, but only if all mandatory tasks are successfully implemented.

+Additionally, please consider the logo and images included in the repository to showcase your UI capabilities and skills in using Tailwind CSS and styling.
+You may choose from the provided color templates or use a combination of them.

+**Thorough documentation** of your work, including using markup documents and ClickUp to illustrate how you grasped the task and organized your subtasks, is optional but will be considered a strong bonus.
+Demonstrating your ability to manage and communicate your work effectively through detailed documentation can significantly enhance your evaluation.

+The mandatory completion time for this task is 24 hours (8 hours per day).
+If you complete the task within this timeframe, you will meet the basic requirements.
+However, to earn additional points, you are encouraged to extend the execution time to a maximum of 3 days.
+To gain more points, you may need to dedicate more hours per day beyond the standard 8 hours to showcase your commitment and ability to tackle the task more thoroughly.

+**Bonus points will also be awarded for deploying your application for testing purposes.** This deployment should be accessible and functional to demonstrate your ability to prepare the app for a real-world environment.

 ### **Objective**

 Build a simplified e-commerce product application using **Next.js** within 24 hours.
 The application should focus on the main features, showcasing skills in authentication, API integration, state management, UI design, SSR/SSG, error handling, and SEO optimization.